 Transit Reform Efforts News

 NEWS INCLUDED HERE: This page chronicles two main areas of transit work by NNF.
 The first is our free transit project, which began in 2007 and continued for several years.
-The second is the development and application of the Balanced Transportation Analyzer (BTA), which was initially developed to evaluate the costs and benefits of free transit, but was later expanded to allow analysis of all pricing options.
+The second is the development and application of the Balanced Transportation Analyzer (BTA), which was initially created to evaluate the costs and benefits of free transit, but was later expanded to allow analysis of all pricing options.
 The BTA is a publicly available and exhaustively vetted spreadsheet that has provided an indispensable foundation for the development and refinement of traffic pricing in New York in recent years.
 It was heavily relied on to develop the MoveNY plan, formed the basis of recommendations made by Governor Cuomo's Fix NYC Advisory Panel, and is currently being used to explore and test the limits of other congestion pricing options.
 In addition to coverage of the twin topics of free transit and the BTA, several articles of related interest concerning NNF’s involvement in transit reform are also included here.

 A leading transportation expert recognized the role NNF's founder played in paving the way to adoption of congestion pricing in "Ted Kheel Ted Kheel Finally Beats Robert Moses – Congestion Pricing and The 50 Year War To Put Subways Over Cars."

 April 1, 2019 In an article entitled "Now Fix the Subways, Congestion Pricing is a Huge Leap Forward, Fifty Years in the Making", the Daily News names NNF's founder, Ted Kheel, as one of the leading voices from the past whose work helped make congestion pricing a reality in 2019.

 April 1, 2019 New York becomes the first state in the nation to adopt congestion pricing, leading the way for other cities to do the same.